Number of places: 4

-Deadline: Apply before Friday 31 August.
+Deadline: Apply any time before Friday 31 August.
 Application takes 4 weeks to process.

 Mentoring can be an effective way to support you to develop your practice by receiving guidance, advice, feedback from experienced artists.
 It often involves conducting critical dialogue and allowing the mentors to assess your work.

-We would like to offer 4 artists at mid-career level, access to a mentoring opportunity to look at their work critically and in a critical stage of their career.
-Artists are selected based on their ambitions and aspirations as well as the artistic quality of their work.
+We would like to offer 5 artists at mid-career level, access to a mentoring opportunity to look at their work critically and in a critical stage of their career.
+Artists are selected based upon their ambitions and aspirations as well as the artistic quality of their work.
 Mentors will be identified to best support the artist’s individual development needs and in progressing their artistic practice.